chaturay/serverless-artillery/README.md

 Throughout this tutorial we will walk you towards performance testing the AWS website, https://aws.amazon.com/.

 ### 1. Create script.yml
-Serverless-artillery needs to know information about the performance test that user wants to perform.
+Serverless-artillery needs to know information about the performance test that user wants to run.
 It needs information like, the target URL of the service that user wants to test, load progression, user's interaction with the service etc. All these are described in a `script.yml` file.
 It is the same `script.yml` that Artillery.io uses.
 - **Please see [here for basic concepts for Artillery.io usage](https://artillery.io/docs/basic-concepts/#basic-concepts).**
 - **Please see [here for Artillery.io's test script reference](https://artillery.io/docs/script-reference/).**